pushkark08/InsightDEProject/README.md

 Different types of elasticsearch queries take different amounts of time.
 If I search for a query term in the complete text and title of the wikipedia pages, I can complete approx. 11700 searches/min.
 Whereas if I only search in the titles of wikipedia pages, I can do 19000 searches/min.
 So there is a tradeoff between search accuracy and processing time which should considered for a specific use case.

 # Future Work
 There is a lot of scope for improvement in the NLP module which extracts the key entities from the text.
-A custom NLP module can be built and substituted for the NLTK libraries.
+A custom NLP module can be built and substituted for the NLTK libraries which may give better performance and faster speed.
+Processed tweets may be stored in Elasticsearch to enable searching them.

 # Slides and Demo
 http://slides.wikify.club